hmuchalski/hmuchalski.github.io/index.md

 **2022-06-01** Welcome to new students in the lab: Jorge and Jasmine (ACS SEED).

 **2022-05-20** Congratulations to Class off 2022: Madison, Lizzie, and Monty!

-**2022-04-01** Karina Bustos successfully defended her MS thesis.
-Congratulations to Karina!

-**2022-03-09** After long deliberations the group agreed on the location of 2022 edition of group photo.

-**2022-01-15** After long period of drought in recruiting, we're welcoming new student researchers: Isabella, Kirubel, Hailey, and Michael.

-**2021-08-16** The University Committees and Leadership completed their 6-year long investigation and concluded that it is worth keeping Dr. Muchalski around and promote him to the rank of Associate Professor.
-Committee assignment soon followed.

 [News archive](/archive)